Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 ORDER BY price DESC;
 ```

-Applying the query to the sample data above, the resultset could look like this.
+Applying the query to the sample data above, the results could look like this.

 | title                         | price |
 | ----------------------------- | ----- |